 Some of the questions that we discussed in relation to my young daughter doing a DNA test:

 - Can she understand all of the ways in which her DNA information can be used?
 This includes her DNA information potentially being used by other family members (even distant relatives), previously unknown close family members trying to work out their relationship to our family, and even law enforcement in rare situations.

 - Is she comfortable being contacted by DNA matches, and am I, as her parent, comfortable with this?

 - Is she mature enough to process and handle her DNA results in a responsible manner?
 For example, am I concerned that she might share something from her DNA results in a social situation in a way that might be perceived as negative, or cause offense in some way?

 - Is she old enough to understand reasons why privacy is valuable?

-Is the DNA test really for her, or is it for me?
+Is the DNA test for my child, or is it really for me?